edurant/edurant.github.io/advising/earlyEntry.md

 # Discounted Tuition Rate

+MSOE is phasing out the discounted graduate MSML tuition rate that early entry students received after their BS degree was conferred if they met various criteria.
+Information on how and when this will apply to various MSML cohorts is expected to be available in September, 2024.

 This section was copied from the [“Graduate Tuition and Fees” section of the 2023–2024 Graduate Catalog—June Update](https://catalog.msoe.edu/content.php?catoid=36&navoid=1164#tuitionfees):
 > Early Entry Master’s Degree Program Charges
 >